-Recycled beads stay in the oven or kiln for 30mins – 45mins at temperatures of 800oC – 1000oC and left for cooling for a minimum of one hour upon removal from the oven.
+Recycled beads stay in the oven or kiln for 30mins – 45mins at high temperature and left for cooling for a minimum of one hour upon removal from the oven.

 “Bodom” beads are among the most skillfully made beads from fine glass powder and worn mostly by chiefs as part of their regalia.
 “Bodom” beads are mostly made in medium to large sizes.
 They are made at oven temperatures of 600o – 800o over 20 to 35minutes.